heliomar-pena/tic-tac-toe-react/README.md

 - Add a toggle button that lets you sort the moves in either ascending or descending order.
 - When someone wins, highlight the three squares that caused the win.
 - When no one wins, display a message about the result being a draw.
+- Game is saving the game progress when you close the window

 # Getting Started with Create React App